Silesian Museum (Opava): The Petr Bezruč memorial

 This exhibition is based at the Czech poet Petr Bezruč's birthplace.
 Bezruc published poetry including Silesian Songs.
 The building where he was born was lost to the damage of the second world war but another building has been built at that site in 1956 and the museum also owns his holiday chalet in Ostravice.

 The Nový Dvůr Arboretum

-The Nový Dvůr Arboretum in Stěbořice is part of the museam and it includes 7,000 different species from five continents which are spread over 23 hectares.
+The Nový Dvůr Arboretum in Stěbořice is part of the museum and it includes 7,000 different species from five continents which are spread over 23 hectares.
 There are also 200 square metres of greenhouse space which although small includes both tropical and sub-tropical climates.
 These extend the range of plants of the arboretum to also include trees and plants that require the climates of Africa, Asia, America and Australasia.